 Hallucinations are things that appear real to the person experiencing them but are actually just perceptions created by the mind.
 They aren’t dreams or nightmares.
 They occur while a person is awake.

-While most hallucinations consist of imaginary things seen or heard, they can also be smelled (olfactory hallucinations), tasted (gustatory hallucinations), and felt (tactile hallucinations).
+Tactile hallucinations can take many forms.
+While most hallucinations consist of perceptions seen or heard, they can also be smelled (olfactory hallucinations), tasted (gustatory hallucinations), and felt (tactile hallucinations).

-A tactile hallucination is the impression that something is touching you when, in fact, nothing is there.
+A tactile hallucination is an impression that something is touching you when, in fact, nothing is there.

 Those who experience tactile hallucinations describe a variety of sensations.
 Common ones include: